paich64/C64MEGA65/README.md

 The REU is switched off by default.
 You can switch it on using the options menu.

+Compatibility advise: **Only turn on the REU for software that is explicitly supporting the REU.** Otherwise you might experience random crashes of otherwise very stable software.
+Explanation: The REU itself is 99.9% compatible so you can count on it.
+But the majority of C64 software does not support the REU.
+Some of the software even gets unstable, if you have the REU activated.
+The reason for this effect is, that when the REU is activated, certain addresses in the C64 memory space that are normally free to be used for the software are not usable any more.
+If it happens that this software needs to work with these addresses and a REU is installed/activated, then the software crashes.

 ### Constraints and Roadmap